MandicFilip/TspOptimization/README.md

 # TspOptimization

-TspOptimization is a program for solving travelling salesman problems.
-Travelling salesman problem (TSP) is a problem of finding a shortest route that visits n cities.
+TspOptimization is a program for solving travelling salesman problem.
+Travelling salesman problem (TSP) is a problem of finding the shortest route that visits n cities.
 Coordinates of cities are given as an input.

 This is a university project on a Software Engineering Department's fourth year course called Engineering Optimization Algorithms, at the School of Electrical Engineering from University of Belgrade.